cbunting99/OpenCMS/README.md

 However, this will still install and work for most trinitycore servers as far as I am aware..
 Such as 3.3.5a, 4.3.4, and possibly MOP.

-## NOTICE:
+## NOTICE/ THIS ISN'T NULLED / NO LICENSE BYPASS:

-This is a Free Version!
-It is not Nulled..
-It does't have a license bypass!
-It as a FREE RELEASE!
+This is not Nulled..
+It doesn't have a license bypass!
+It is a FREE RELEASE VERSION!

 -----------------------------------------------------------------------------------------